Financial-Times/content-unroller/README.md

   * body embedded images
   * alternative images
   * lead images
-* Each dynamic content UUID replaced by its actual data.
-It will be extracted from `bodyXML`, based on its type (`DynamicContent`)
+* Each dynamic content and custom code component UUID is replaced by its actual data.
+It will be extracted from `bodyXML`, based on its type:
+  * `DynamicContent`
+  * `CustomCodeComponent`

+Custom code component supports embedding of `embedded` node in JSON up to two times.

 ## Installation